 - 4 tablespoons ghee or oil

-Place the almonds in boiling water for 10 - 15 minutes.
+- Place the almonds in boiling water for 10 - 15 minutes.
 The hot water will help in releasing the skins.
 Peel the skins and slice the almonds lengthwise.
-Slice the pistachios lengthwise and set both aside.
+Slice the pistachios lengthwise.

-Crush the vermicelli into small pieces and set aside.
+- Crush the vermicelli into small pieces using your hands.

-Place milk in a large saucepan.
+- Place milk in a large saucepan.
 Make sure the base is thick enough that the milk doesn’t burn at the bottom, or use a non-stick saucepan.

-Bring the milk to a boil, and then turn heat to low.
-Add the dates (chuwaray).
+- Bring the milk to a boil, and then turn heat to low.
+Add the dried dates (chuwaray).

-Add the fried almonds and pistachios.
+- Add the fried almonds and pistachios.
 Cook for 2 minutes and serve right away in bowls.
 The dried dates (chuwaray) can be discarded before serving.